Lifestyle Social Issues

 Although not as common as some of the other kitchen appliances mentioned, you may want the option to reduce plastic waste by making your own plant-based milk.
 Most milk containers contain at least some plastic (including Tetra Pak cartons, which have polyethylene layers).
 And while there are a few brands that do offer old-fashioned glass bottles, like Los Angeles-based Mylkman, they’re not common.

 Fortunately, there are plastic-free solutions to making your own plant-based milk at home.
 You can do the manual soaking, blending, and straining technique, which utilizes a blender and nut milk bag (choose cotton or hemp to avoid any plastic), or the faster and easier solution: a nut milk maker.
 Almond Cow offers a stainless steel plant-based milk maker.
 It can whip up five to six cups of milk from the nut, seed, legume or whole grain of your choice with the press of a button.
 They also offer glass milk bottles to store your homemade milk in.
 Check it out here.
-(Use the code FOODREVOLUTION for a special discount.)
+(Use the code FOODREVOLUTION25 for a special discount.)

 Kitchen Tools